graphile/graphile.github.io/src/pages/postgraphile/required-knowledge.md

 #### Recommended path

-A good way to tackle and make a sense of postgraphile is to go through these
+A good way to tackle and make a sense of PostGraphile is to go through these
 steps:

 **Introduction**